-Future revisions of this Asset Management Plan will reflect the organisation's priorities in obtaining the optimum benefits from its available resources.
-Decisions will be made based on the development of 3 scenarios of AM Plans.
+The organisation has prioritised decisions made in adopting this AM Plan to obtain the optimum benefits from its available resources.
+Decisions were made based on the development of 3 scenarios of AM Plans.

 Scenario 1 - What we would like to do based on asset register data